IQAndreas/blog.iqandreas.com/source/_posts/2013-11-17-what-are-the-default-permissions-for-files-in-ubuntu.markdown

 _**TL;DR version:** Skip to [In a nutshell]({{ page.url }}#summary)._

+_This article assumes you understand the notiation for file system permissions, and have a basic grasp on the topic.
+If not, there is a nice starter article on the Ubuntu community wiki:_

+{% flink https://help.ubuntu.com/community/FilePermissions "Ubuntu: Understanding and using File Permissions" %}

 By default, when you create a file in Ubuntu as a standard user (either in Nautilus or with `touch`), it gets the permission of `644`.
 If you mark that file as executable, as expected, it gets the permission `755`.

 What may be surprising is that directories also have a default permission of `755`.
 Even though it seems like directories aren't the type of thing that would be "executed", this flag is actually very important to Linux! <!-- more -->(and if anyone can find an article behind the reasoning behind this decision, I would love to find out)